Cedar waxwing

 The cedar waxwing (Bombycilla cedrorum) is a member of the family Bombycillidae or waxwing family of passerine birds.
 It is a medium-sized bird that is mainly brown, gray, and yellow.
-Some of the wing feathers have red tips which resemble sealing wax, giving these birds their common name.
+Some of the wing feathers have red tips, which resemble sealing wax, giving the bird its common name.
 It is a native of North and Central America, breeding in open wooded areas in southern Canada and wintering in the southern half of the United States, Central America, and the far northwest of South America.
 Its diet includes cedar cones, fruit, holly berries, and insects.
 The cedar waxwing is listed as least concern on the IUCN Red List.

 Taxonomy

 The three species of waxwings were moved to their own genus, Bombycilla, by Louis Pierre Vieillot in 1808.
 (Note: The apparent discrepancy between Vieillot's book publication date, 1807, and the date of the genus attribution in standard sources, 1808, arises because the book was published in monthly installments over a two-year period between 1807 and 1809.)

 Bombycilla is Vieillot's attempt at Latin for "silktail", translating the German name Seidenschwänze.
 Vieillot thought that motacilla, Latin for wagtails, was derived from mota for "move" and cilla, which he thought meant "tail"; however, Motacilla actually combines motacis, a mover, with the diminutive suffix -illa.
 He then combined this "cilla" with the Latin bombyx, meaning silk.
 The specific epithet cedrorum is Latin for "of the cedars".